District Device Depot (Updated 10/10/20)

 -

-There is currently no vaccine to prevent 2019-nCoV infection.
 The best way to prevent infection is to avoid being exposed to this virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory viruses, including:

 - Avoid close contact with people who are sick.